 Avocados are rich in potassium, fiber, folate, and vitamin K, and they are cholesterol free.

-benefits, whether you are a serious athlete or just someone interested in
+several benefits, whether you are a serious athlete or just someone

 Good training exercises:

 With cross training, you can do one form of exercise each day, or more than one in a day.
 If you do both on the same day, you can change the order in which you do them.
 You can easily tailor cross-training to your needs and interests; mix and match you sports and change your routine on a regular basis.

 Exercise can strengthen the cardiovascular system, bones, muscles and joints.

 “Each illness has its cause, and the cause cannot be removed by

 drink them and impose them upon ourselves repeatedly and regularly.
 Most